 Human Trafficking

-The Criminal Law (Human Trafficking) Act 2008 says it is against the law to bring a person into or out of the State to exploit them:
+The Criminal Law (Human Trafficking) Amendment Act 2008 says it is against the law to bring a person into or out of the State to exploit them:

 • sexually;